No Birds Land -repaired

 A Sound Walk and Installation on the Western Breakwater, Granton Harbour, Edinburgh, Scotland.
 31 July 2022

-The developers have shut off the area – ironic (see below) – and it’s currently impossible for anyone to get to this installation.
-However, you can listen below and look at the photos, imagine you are walking and listening.
+The developers regularly shut off the area (which is ironic (see below)) and it’s sometimes hard to get to this installation.
+However, if you are unable to, you can listen below, look at the photos, and imagine you are walking!

 At the very edge of the harbour, bordering a piece of scrubland whose time is nearly up – it won’t be long before it is ‘developed’ – is a tall wall separating the reclaimed land from the sea.
 It’s hard to find out who built it and why, but I have a pretty good idea.
 It’s marked as Granton Breakwater on google maps, although there are in fact three ‘arms’ to the harbour: the best known is Eastern Breakwater (note that the beach, Wardie Bay, is to the east side of that); the Middle Pier (recently renamed Chestnut Street – why?); and the Western one where the soundwalk is located.